abby1635/CS30/Objective Processing-Java/README.md

 Table of Contents
 Here, we are drawing Pong Balls in different ways, and making them move in different ways (with the mouse instead)
-1. Arithmetic of Moving a Ball & Creating a Driver and Classes, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Moving%20Ball#moving-ball">Click Here</a>
+1. Arithmetic of Moving a Ball, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Moving%20Ball#moving-ball">Click Here</a>
    - OOP Java Concepts:
+     - Creating a Pure-Java Class within Processing and Accessing Visual Information
+     - Passing arguments to create instances of objects where variable tracking is abstract (the computer does it, we do not, yet)
      - Access Modifiers: public, private
-     - Getters
+     - Getters, issues of security
 2. Drawing many Pong Balls to the Canvas, changing them with Every Mouse Click, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball">Click Here</a>
    - Note: this Problem Set is often seen as a "Star Problem", which exemplifies talking a similar problem and adapting it to met other ideas
    - Processing-Java Concepts & Functions:
      - mixing Pure-Java and Processing-Java Classes and Methods
      - random()
    - OOP Java Concepts
-     - Using an Array to store objects
+     - Using an Array to store objects: array syntax, array.length,
-     - Static variables
+     - Access Modifiers: static, variable
      - Final Variables
 3. <a href="">Click Here</a>
 <a href="">Click Here</a>